 In May 2012, he was awarded the highest Papal honor: he was made a Knight of the Grand Cross of the First Class of the Order of St. Gregory the Great by Pope Benedict XVI.
 In November 2012, he was awarded the “Vittorio De Sica” Prize for his contributions to music.

 Maestro Muti has been awarded many honorary degrees: just to mention the last one, in 2014 he received an honorary degree from the Northwestern University of Chicago.

 In July 2015, Riccardo Muti’s desire to devote even more to the training of young musicians was realized: the first edition of the Riccardo Muti Italian Opera Academy for young conductors, répétiteurs and singers took place at Teatro Alighieri in Ravenna.
-Talented young musicians and an audience of music-lovers from around the world took part to it.
+Talented young musicians and an audience of music-lovers coming from all over the world took part in it.
 The Academy has the purpose to pass on to young musicians Riccardo Muti’s experience and lessons and to make the audience understand the path to accomplish an opera production in its full complexity.